 8. Ally Bank: Ally is my second online bank.
 It too offers very competitive rates on both savings accounts and CDs.

 9. Excel: With all of the available online tools, it’s easy to forget about some of the basics.
 Excel is where I track our net worth, updated monthly.

 10. Barclaycard Arrival Plus™ World Elite MasterCard®: I use a credit card for every purchase I can for several reasons.
 First, it’s the safest way to spend money.
 Second, it makes tracking my spending very easy.
 I just download the transactions into YNAB.
 And third, I earn cash back on every single purchase.
 The Barclaycard Arrival Plus™ World Elite MasterCard® is my card of choice for one simple reasons–it pays the best rewards of any card I’ve found.

 Credit & Debt

-myFICO: The place to go to get your official FICO score is the company that created the score in the first place, myFICO.
-If you sign up for a free trial of FICO’s score monitoring service, you get access to your FICO score for free.
+11. myFICO: The place to go to get your official FICO score is the company that created the score in the first place, myFICO.
+If you sign up for FICO’s score monitoring service, you get access to your FICO score for a small fee.

-Credit Karma: For monitoring yor score and getting an idea of where you stand, there are two great options.
+13. Credit Karma: For monitoring your score and getting an idea of where you stand, there are two great options.
 And I use them both.
 After all, they are totally free.
 No “free” trial.
 No credit card required.
 Free!
 The first is Credit Karma.

 If there are other tools that you find helpful, share them in the comments below.